metawork-studio/koala-documentation/_documentation/chapters/3-quick-guide/3.1/3-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-import-audio-selected.png" alt="Import audio from file browser" %}

-Another way to import samples is dragging them from the sample library in Koala.
+Another way to import samples is loading them from file browser or the sample library in Koala.

-You can extract audio from video files by selecting **import video** in the main menu.
+Audio from video files can be imported by selecting **import video** in the main menu.